divineveil90/MSsetupscript/README.md

 # MSsetupscript
 Simple Powershell script that automatically runs, confirms, and installs various .msi files and Windows updates.
 Directly after this script is ran, the device is joined to Azure AD.
 It's not the prettiest but it performs everything it needs to.
-Company links, such as Datto RMM or Webroot, are omitted due to security reasons.
+Endpoint download links like Datto RMM or Connect Wise are omitted and need to be added manually

 Thing(s) that could be improved:

--Pinning the necessary Office 365 applications and downloaded apps to the task bar, although that involves me needing to get familiar with Registry Editor.
+-Pinning the necessary Office 365 applications and downloaded apps to the task bar